-Indoor WiFi antennas are usually small and compact antennas, generally usually used in WiFi routers, Mobile Phones, Laptops and low powered USB WiFi Adapters.
+Indoor WiFi antennas are usually small and compact antennas, generally used as WiFi router antennas, Mobile Phones, Laptops and low powered USB WiFi Adapters.
 These antennas have very low power gain (generally 2dBi-9dBi) and are designed for internal uses.

 Outdoor WiFi antennas are a designed for long range transmission and reception purposes.
-They are usually mounted on roof top and can transmit or receive radio waves to a very long distances.
-They have very high power gain and are usually weather proof that are designed for external use.
+They are usually mounted on the rooftop and can transmit or receive radio waves to very long distances.
+They have very high power gain and are usually weatherproof that are designed for external use.

 You might be having the worlds best WiFi Router in the world; but if it is not optimized, you will be getting very pathetic results such as poor WiFi range, low speed internet etc. The WiFi routers does its work best only when all the parameters such as WiFi antenna position, WiFi antenna pointing, WiFi router position, WiFi security and WiFi antenna orientation orientation is done correctly.
 Wait… WiFi security?
 Yes.
 WiFi security affects the through put.
 I will explain that to you in a second.

 Some of the most common questions that come to our mind when we install a WiFi router in our home – How to position and place WiFi antenna for maximum coverage?
 Where to position WiFi Router in your home?
 Which the best WiFi antenna orientation for maximum coverage?
 Which is the best WiFi router antenna position in your home?
 Before going through the answers, you should know how the EM waves are radiated through the antenna.